-After you get done with the final interview, you can finally breathe a sigh of relief.
+After you’ve crushed your final job interview, you can finally breathe a sigh of relief.
 It’s over – you made it!
-Unfortunately though, the hustle doesn’t stop there.
-There’s still a few things you need to do as you wait to hear next steps.
+Once you’ve taken a breather, there is still work to be done.
+Read below for a few more things you need to do as you wait to hear the next steps.

 Analyze Your Performance

-While your potential future employer analyzes the interview on their end, it’s important that you also do the same.
+While your potential future employer analyzes your final job interview on their end, it’s important that you also do the same.
 How did you feel coming out of the interview?
 What did you do well?
 What could you have done differently?
 You can just make mental notes, but sometimes it’s good to write these things down.
-Reason being, say you don’t end up getting the job.
+The reason being, say you don’t end up getting the job.
 Then you have a list of things you know you likely did well and that you could improve on for when you go into the next interview at a different company.

 Make a Decision